Spray Foam Insulation is the Perfect Product for Direct Mail

-If you were to ask Betsy Cosper, Vice President Marketing at Icynene, if direct mail generates excitement for her business, she would say “Absolutely.
+If you were to ask Betsy Cosper, former Vice President Marketing at Icynene, if direct mail generates excitement for her business, she would say “Absolutely.
 And, who knew this could happen to spray foam?”

 Cosper, an experienced marketing authority from working at Mars brands, Scotts and Novopharm, is the first person to acknowledge that her product category may not be the sexiest.
 But people need to properly insulate their commercial and residential buildings; so promoting Icynene’s effective solution is of strong interest to certain buyers and buyer-influencers.
 One such influencer group is the commercial architects, who specify insulation in their projects.

 Joe Amaral, Creative Director at Clever Samurai and Icynene’s advertising agency, was tasked with the challenge of creating a connection between Icynene and commercial architects from leading firms in the United States.
 In looking at spray foam insulation and considering its major competitor being rigid board products from companies like Owens Corning versus other spray foam companies, Amaral believed that spray foam allowed architects to create buildings with fluid curved lines and provide for more ingenuity in building design.

 The insight resulted in a highly personalized campaign, released in January 2016, where a hand drawn illustration was created of a building designed by the targeted architect.
 The illustration was then printed on a subtly branded Icynene t-shirt, accompanied by a letter, and packaged in a beautiful tube.
 The plan was for the Icynene sales team to follow-up the package with a sales call to arrange a time to discuss the benefits of spray foam in commercial building construction.
 But the plan slightly changed.